José Aldo: Move to Bantamweight

 On 23 October 2019, it was announced that Aldo would be moving down to the Bantamweight division.
 He faced Marlon Moraes at UFC 245 on 14 December 2019.
 He lost the largely contested bout via split decision.
+9 out of 18 media outlets scored the bout for both Aldo and Moraes.

 Aldo was expected to face UFC Bantamweight Champion Henry Cejudo on 9 May 2020 at then UFC 250.
 However, Aldo pulled out on 8 April due to visa issues as the event was expected to be moved to the United States due to the COVID-19 pandemic.
 Following Cejudo's title defense against Dominick Cruz at UFC 249, Cejudo announced he would be retiring from active mixed martial arts competition and he vacated the UFC bantamweight championship.
 The UFC then announced that Aldo would be facing Petr Yan at UFC 251 on 12 July 2020, for the vacant bantamweight title.
 Aldo lost the bout via technical knockout in round five.

 Aldo faced Marlon Vera on 19 December 2020 at UFC Fight Night 183.
 He won the fight via unanimous decision.

 Aldo faced Pedro Munhoz on 7 August 2021 at UFC 265.
 He won the fight via unanimous decision.

 Aldo faced Rob Font in the main event of UFC on ESPN 31 on 4 December 2021.
 After nearly finishing Font with punches multiple times, Aldo won the fight via unanimous decision.

-Aldo faced Merab Dvalishvili on August 20, 2022 at UFC 278.
+Aldo faced Merab Dvalishvili on 20 August 2022 at UFC 278.
 He lost the bout via unanimous decision.

 Retirement

-On September 18, 2022, the same day as the birth of his son, it was announced that Aldo had retired from MMA with one fight remaining on his UFC contract.
-Despite the initial reports, Aldo remains under contract with the UFC but was granted a permission to pursue opportunities in other sports.
+On 18 September 2022, the same day as the birth of his son, it was announced that Aldo had retired from MMA with one fight remaining on his UFC contract.
+Despite the initial reports, Aldo remained under contract with the UFC but was granted permission to pursue opportunities in other sports.

+Return from retirement

+Aldo, coming out of his retirement, faced Jonathan Martinez on 4 May 2024, at UFC 301.
+He won the fight by unanimous decision.

+Aldo faced Mario Bautista on 5 October 2024 at UFC 307.
+Despite defending ten out of ten takedowns, he lost the fight by split decision.
+9 out of 18 media outlets scored the bout for both Aldo and Bautista.

+Aldo faced Aiemann Zahabi in a Featherweight bout on 10 May 2025 at UFC 315.
+The bout was originally scheduled for Bantamweight, but was changed on the day of the weigh-ins after Aldo couldn't make weight.
+He lost the bout by unanimous decision and announced his retirement from mixed martial arts competition in his post-fight interview.
+16 out of 20 media outlets scored the bout for Aldo.